lsc4ss-s21/final-project-covid-tweet-mining/README.md

 ## Research design and Large-scale computing methods:

+To answer the previous research questions, we collect and analyze US state governors' tweets during the COVID-19 pandemic.
+We scrape data from Twitter and store the results into JSON files.
+Then, we conduct a record linkage and merge the text data into one CSV file.
+The main method of this project is content analysis.
+In order to better understand the Twitter narratives of governors, we utilize the LDA model to perform topic modeling and cluster the main topics in the Tweets.
+We are also interested in how political positions factor into the process, so we build separate models on the Tweets from democratic and republican leaders.

-We will collect tweets from state governors and the CDC over the period of COVID-19 pandemic, and conduct content analysis (e.g., topic modeling) and visualization (e.g., word cloud).
-The project will benefit from large-scale computing methods from three perspectives.
-First, parallel solutions of the Twitter scraping process are expected to significantly improve the efficiency of data collection.
-With large amounts of textual data, we may also parallelize the preprocessing part (e.g. Tokenization, Stemming, and Lemmatization) and thus accelerate the data cleaning process.
-Finally, the high performance of large-scale methods enables us to further expand the topic with a larger scale of input data and more tuning and tests on model performance.
+Theoretically, the project will benefit from large-scale computing methods from three perspectives.
+First, parallel solutions of the Twitter scraping process will significantly improve the efficiency of data collection.
+With large amounts of text data, we may also parallelize the preprocessing part (e.g. Tokenization, Stemming, and Lemmatization) and thus accelerate the data cleaning process.
+Finally, the high performance of large-scale methods enables us to do more exploratory analysis and deepen our understanding of our data.

+Methodologically, we include large-scale computing strategies in three stages of our project.
+In the process of data collection, we use numba and MPI to accelerate the for-loop and the process of Input/Output.
+For data pre-processing, we apply Pyspark to read in data.
+Also, we will build pipelines to facilitate the sequence of stages of pre-processing.
+Finally, when we build the machine learning model based on LDA, Pyspark is especially helpful for the model training process.

 ## Results: